Updated 24 May 2026 · Independent comparison

 • No installation required — plug into wall socket

-• Built-in inverter with multiple outlets
+• 6900 W continuous output with multiple outlets

 Cons